epiecs/mikodo/README.md

 - the location(s) known for that device
 - if there are custom fields set for a device.

-If a custom field is supplied for username, password, port and/or device_type then this will not be applied as a group but directly to the object.
+If a custom field is supplied for **username, password, port and/or device_type** then this will not be applied as a group but directly to the host object.
 This way it is possible to set some defaults in PhpIpam

-If you wish you can also provide a custom field named 'groups' containing comma delimited groups.
+If you wish you can also provide a custom field named **'groups'** containing comma delimited groups.
 These will be added to the groups known for that device.

 The following authentication methods are supported: